starfederation/datastar-restructure-interim/code/go/site/static/md/reference/plugins_core.md

 ### SignalProcessor

-Takes a `$var` and converts into a `ctx.store().var.value`.
+Takes a `$var` and converts into a `ctx.signals().var.value`.
 Since all expressions are evaluated within an effect it setups of a reactive system.

 ### ActionProcessor